 8. Bill Maher

 Bill Maher graduated in 1978 from Cornell University 79 with a double major in English and History.
 It was only after he graduated from college that Bill confessed his lifelong dream of being a comedian to his parents.
 After that Bill began working his way up the ladder from doing stand up at Chinese food restaurants in upstate New York, to becoming the house emcee at the famous New York comedy club To Catch A Rising Star.
-Shortly after becoming a regular at To Catch A Rising Star Bill started getting spots on the Tonight show.
+Shortly after becoming a regular at To Catch A Rising Star Bill started getting spots on the Tonight Show.
 Bill quickly became known for his strong brand of unique satirical humor.

-Bill Maher satirical commentary landed him a role as a host of a late-night political talk show called Politically Incorrect.
-The show lasted for eight seasons and was the first of its kind because it managed to mix politicians and entertainers together in an effort to air all points of view even the ones that might be deemed too controversial.
-Pushing the envelope quickly become Maher’s trademark and he continued to push it with ease when he got a new talk show on HBO, Real Time With Bill Maher.
+Bill Maher’s satirical commentary landed him a role as a host of a late-night political talk show called Politically Incorrect.
+The show lasted for eight seasons and was the first of its kind because it managed to mix politicians and entertainers together in an effort to air all points of view, even the ones that might be deemed too controversial.
+Pushing the envelope quickly became Maher’s trademark and he continued to push it with ease when he got a new talk show on HBO, Real Time With Bill Maher.
 The show has the same format as Politically Incorrect and it attracts the same level of controversy.

 Even with an HBO show, Maher still regularly performs stand up, with a least 50 dates a year in Las Vegas and other major cities.
 He has also written three books.
 Clearly, the high expectations and demanding work-load at Cornell University 79 made an impact.
 Whether you agree or disagree with his views, you have to admit that Bill Maher is a hardworking, talented man who worked hard to secure his place in the collective media psyche as one the most influential talk show hosts of all time.